modernish/modernish/README.md

     harden -e '>1' -u LC_ALL grep

+Pitfall alert: if the `-u` option is used, this causes the hardened command to run in a subshell with those variables unset, because using a subshell is the only way to avoid altering those variables' state in the main shell.
+This is usually fine, but note that a builtin command hardened with use of `-u` cannot influence the calling shell.
+For instance, something like `harden -u LC_ALL cd` renders `cd` ineffective: the working directory is only changed within the subshell which is then immediately left.

-Note: if a shell function is hardened (under another name using `-f`) and environment variable assignments are added (or the `-p` option is used, which effectively adds `PATH=$DEFPATH`), this causes the hardened function to run in a subshell with those variables exported, meaning: (a) the function cannot influence the calling shell and (b) the environment variables will be inherited by any command run from that function.
+The same happens if you harden a shell function under another name using `-f` while adding environment variable assignments (or using the `-p` option, which effectively adds `PATH=$DEFPATH`).
+The hardened function will not be able to influence the main shell.
+Also note that the hardening function will export the assigned environment variables for the duration of that subshell, so those variables will be inherited by any external command run from the hardened function.
+(While hardening shell functions using `harden` is possible, it's not really recommended and it's better to call `die` directly in your shell function upon detecting an error.)

 ### Hardening while allowing for broken pipes ###